BEHRConsulting/meraki-info/initial-prompts.md

 If the option --network is provided use this as the network.
 Can also be set with env variable MERAKI_NET.
 Allow network to be specified by name or id.
 This is not case sensitive.
 If --network is not provided, set --all

 if the option --apikey is provided, use this as the api key.
-Can also be set with env variable MERAKI_APIKEY
+Can also be set with env variable MERAKI_APIKEY.
+Do not display a default for --apikey in usage, if set show "env MERAKI_APIKET is set".

 If the option --output is provided, use this for the name of output file.
 If --output is "-" or not provided then send to stdout.